smadhukumar/kafka/create/create.md

 6. For OCPU Count, enter **1**.

 7. For Subnet, select a subnet.
-If you're using the workshop environment, select **&lt;user&gt;pubsubnt**.
+If you're using the workshop environment, select subnet as  **LiveLabWebSubnet**.

 8. For License type, select **Bring You Own License (BYOL)**.